Battle of Andéramboukane (2022)

-The Battle of Andéramboukane occurred between 4 and 5 June 2022, during the Ménaka offensives of the Mali War.
-During the battle, the pro-government militias Movement for the Salvation of Azawad (MSA) and Imghad Tuareg Self-Defense Group and Allies (GATIA) attempted to retake the Islamic State-held town of Andéramboukane, although were unsuccessful.
+The Battle of Andéramboukane occurred between 4 and 5 June 2022, during the Ménaka offensive of the Mali War.
+The pro-government militias Movement for the Salvation of Azawad (MSA) and Imghad Tuareg Self-Defense Group and Allies (GATIA) attempted to retake the Islamic State-held town of Andéramboukane but were unsuccessful.

 Background

 In March 2022, the Islamic State in the Greater Sahara (ISGS) launched an offensive in the Ménaka Region of eastern Mali, held predominantly by pro-government Tuareg militias.
 By April, ISGS fighters had killed 300 to 500 civilians in Ménaka region, mainly Tuaregs.
-ISGS captured Andéramboukane on March 12, and the town, previously populated by 20,000 residents, became a "ghost town."
+ISGS captured Andéramboukane on March 12, and the town, previously populated by around 20,000 residents, became a "ghost town."

-By May, the ISGS offensives had stalled, although they still controlled a swath of territory by the Malian border, including Andéramboukane and the surrounding towns of Infoukeraten, Tadjalalt, Ichinanane, and Tamalat.
+By May, the ISGS offensive had stalled, although they still controlled a swath of territory by the Malian border, including Andéramboukane and the surrounding towns of Infoukeraten, Tadjalalt, Ichinanane, and Tamalat.
 Around the end of May, ISGS went on the offensive again, attacking the towns of Aghazraghen Igadou, Emis-Emis, and Inekar, east of the regional capital of Ménaka.
-This attack failed, and prompted GATIA and the MSA to prepare for an offensive on Andéramboukane.
+These attacks failed, and prompted GATIA and the MSA to prepare for a counter-attack on Andéramboukane.